AI Development Encounters Bottleneck, Giving Humanity a Breather

 Commentary

-Concerns about machines or unchecked technological advances bringing disaster to humanity have persisted for over a century.
+Concerns about machines or unchecked technological advances bringing disaster to humanity have persisted for more than a century.
 Many apocalyptic movies feature themes related to artificial intelligence (AI) systems.
-Due to a lack of understanding of AI principles, many people are understandably apprehensive about an uncertain future.

 The Looming Threat of Advanced AI

-Independent TV producer Li Jun said that numerous high-tech experts, scholars, and politicians share deep concerns about AI.
+Independent TV producer Li Jun said numerous high-tech experts, scholars, and politicians share deep concerns about AI.

-He cited a notable instance from May 2023, when OpenAI CEO Sam Altman and over 350 AI experts signed an open letter warning that artificial intelligence might threaten human existence.
+He cited a notable instance from May 2023, when OpenAI CEO Sam Altman and more than 350 AI experts signed an open letter warning that artificial intelligence might threaten human existence.
 They argued that AI should be regarded as a societal risk akin to pandemics and nuclear warfare.
-Additionally, Mr. Altman has advocated for the establishment of an international body similar to the International Atomic Energy Agency to ensure AI’s safe development, emphasizing the need for more governmental control.
+Additionally, Altman has advocated for the establishment of an international body similar to the International Atomic Energy Agency to ensure AI’s safe development, emphasizing the need for more governmental control.

-Similarly, Tesla CEO Elon Musk has said there’s a 10 percent to 20 percent chance that AI could wipe out humanity.
-Adding to the conversation, Mr. Li recalled a statement by Russian President Vladimir Putin, who said that “whoever leads in AI will rule the world.”
+Similarly, Tesla CEO Elon Musk has said that there’s a 10 percent to 20 percent chance that AI could wipe out humanity.
+Adding to the conversation, Li recalled a statement by Russian President Vladimir Putin, who said that “whoever leads in AI will rule the world.”
 He expressed concern that if misused by unethical forces, AI could be catastrophic.

-Mr. Li said that “as AI progresses from weak AI through general intelligence to superintelligence, it might begin to fulfill roles traditionally held by humans, including that of family members like spouses.”
+Li said that “as AI progresses from weak AI through general intelligence to superintelligence, it might begin to fulfill roles traditionally held by humans, including that of family members like spouses.”

 “This transformation could drastically reshape societal development and yield unforeseen outcomes, potentially positioning AI as humanity’s superior,” he said.